Richard Shelby won’t back Ketanji Brown Jackson’s Supreme Court nomination - NewsBreak

 WASHINGTON ( WIAT ) — U.S. Sen. Richard Shelby (R-Alabama) will not be backing Judge Ketanji Brown Jackson’s nomination to the Supreme Court.

-On Thursday, Shelby met with President Joe Biden’s pick to replace Justice Stephen Breyer to discuss a slew of topics, including Jackson’s qualifications and credentials.Alabama teachers expected to get significant raises in new education budget
+On Thursday, Shelby met with President Joe Biden’s pick to replace Justice Stephen Breyer to discuss a slew of topics, including Jackson’s qualifications and credentials.House set to pass marijuana legalization Friday

 “We had a candid discussion in which I questioned her about my concerns, such as her judicial philosophy, position on court-packing, and prior sentencing record as a judge,” Shelby said in a statement.
 “While I enjoyed meeting Judge Jackson, her answers did not sufficiently alleviate my concerns.
 As such, I am unable to support her nomination to the Supreme Court.”